Moesif/moesif-nginx-plugin/README.md

 **context:** *http, server, location*

-This directive can be used to set weight of api request at location/server/global level
+This directive can be used to set weight of API request at location/server/global level

 moesif_metadata
 --------------------